tianzehu/PA-and-Section-Writeups/PA2-HashMap-Writeup/README.md

 ***LIMIT*** - The limit function requires an additional integer argument on the command line.
-This integer is used as a cut off to eliminate airports that have fewer flights than the limit.
+This integer is used as a cut off to eliminate airports that have a total number of flights less than or equal to the limit.
 So, this function is similar to MAX as it relies on a mapping of airports to the total number of flights.
-After the totals are calculated, the airports with fewer flights should be ignored and only the remaining airports should be output in alphabetical order.
+After the totals are calculated, the airports with a total numer of flights less than or equal to the limit should be ignored and only the remaining airports should be output in alphabetical order.
 See Output below for formating help and decomposition for help alphabetically ordering the airports.
 Hint: To avoid a Concurent Modification Exception, you cannot use remove when looping over the keys, you must use a supplementary data structure.